 How to make Pizza Pinwheels:

-Bake for 20 minutes.
-Serve with pizza sauce or a very smooth marinara sauce for dipping.
 These Pizza Pinwheels make for great party food!
 These are a nice little treat for any old time.
-I happened to make them during the day last week and they made for a great after-school snack.
+I happened to make them for an after-school snack, and they were very well received!
 The possibilities are endless for trying different fillings too.
 Maybe even a sweet cinnamon-roll-like version?
 I can’t wait to try that!

 Pizza Pinwheels